njersch/mission-control/README.md

 - Set a **priority** by entering `#prio:`, followed by the desired priority.
 - Set a **date** until which to snooze a to-do by entering `#when:`, followed by any of the expressions to snooze items [described below](#waiting-view).
 You can use `0` to set the status to `Next`.
 - **Block time** on your calendar by entering `#calendar:` followed by a duration in minutes.
 If used together with `#when:`, time will be blocked on the provided date.
-- **Add links** to the item's title in markdown format.
+- **Add links** to the item's title in markdown format, e.g. `[my link](www.example.com)`.

 ### Create a new to-do from your other devices

 If you're not on your computer, you can add to-dos to your backlog remotely.
-Just send an email with the title of your to-do as the subject line to your Gmail address with `+todo` added to your user name, for example max+todo@example.com.
-On iPhone, iPad and Mac, you can use this [Shortcut](https://www.icloud.com/shortcuts/48fe81eef76d41798784a928cc7fa6e0) to add to-dos with two simple taps.
+Send an email with the title of your to-do as the subject line to your Gmail address with `+todo` added to your user name, for example max+todo@example.com.
+On iPhone, iPad and Mac, you can install this [Shortcut](https://www.icloud.com/shortcuts/44c0ff01b0a64377b22dcdd6592c26ec) to add to-dos with a few simple taps.

 ### Organise, view and snooze your to-dos